Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

-The PyROS solver log output is controlled through the optional ``progress_logger`` argument, itself cast to a standard Python logger (:py:class:`logging.Logger`) object at the outset of a :meth:`~pyomo.contrib.pyros.PyROS.solve` call.
+The PyROS solver log output is controlled through the optional ``progress_logger`` argument, itself cast to a standard Python logger (:py:class:`logging.Logger`) object at the outset of a :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` call.
 The level of detail of the solver log output can be adjusted by adjusting the level of the logger object; see :ref:`the following table <table-logging-levels>`.